 Rapid antigen test: An antigen test looks for proteins found on or within the virus.
 It tells you if you have COVID-19 right now and could spread it to other people.
-An antigen test is like a PCR test, where a sample is collected with a nasal or nasopharyngeal swab, but you are able to get the results much quicker.
+Samples for an antigen test are collected with a nasal or nasopharyngeal swab, but you are able to get the results much quicker than a PCR test.
 Results take about 15 minutes.